85th Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 40.38 million people over its length, which was a 3% increase from the previous year's ceremony.
-An estimated 77.92 million total viewers watched all or part of the awards.
+An estimated 80.748 million total viewers watched all or part of the awards evening, including the pre-show and the post-show hosted by Jimmy Kimmel.
 The show also drew higher Nielsen ratings compared to the two previous ceremonies with 24.47% of households watching over a 35.65 share.
 In addition, the program scored its highest key demo ratings in six years with a 13.71 rating over a 33.45 share among viewers in the 18–49 demographic.

 In July 2013, the ceremony presentation received nine nominations for the 65th Primetime Emmys.
 The following month, the ceremony didn't win any of the nominations.

-In Memoriam
+"In Memoriam"

-The annual In Memoriam segment was presented by actor/producer/director George Clooney.
+The annual "In Memoriam" segment was presented by actor/producer/director George Clooney.
 The montage featured an excerpt of the main title from Out of Africa by composer John Barry.
 At the end of the tribute, singer Barbra Streisand sang "The Way We Were" from the film of the same name in tribute to composer Marvin Hamlisch.